nicogarrido/tourist_type_crowding/README.md

-# Online Appendix of the paper Crowding type and price dynamics in tourism destination choice
+# Online Appendix of the paper "Crowding type and price dynamics in tourism destination choice"

 In this online appendix you can find two type of material: